ardanlabs/gotraining/topics/go/README.md

 ## Ultimate Go

-This is material for any intermediate-level developer who has some experience with other programming languages and wants to learn Go.
-We believe these classes are perfect for anyone who wants a jump start in learning Go or who wants a more thorough understanding of the language and its internals.
+This is material for any intermediate-level developer who has at least a few months to years of experience writing code in Go.
+This class provides a very deep knowledge of the programming langauge with a big push on language mechanics, design philosophies and guidelines.
+We focus on teaching how to write code with a priority on consistency, integrity, readability and simplicity.
+We cover a lot about “if performance matters” with a focus on mechanical sympathy, data oriented design, decoupling and writing production software.
+We close the class with benchmarking, profiling, tracing and debugging.
+If you want your team to be better Go developers, code reviewers, designers and architects, this is the class they need.

 [Ultimate Go](../courses/go/README.md)